WalfredMA/Multiple-Alignments-Clustering/README.md

 4. A cluster cycle use to cluster all SVs:

-  a.
-Calculate a global score for every insertion in a component based on multiple alignment results.
+        a.-Calculate a global score for every insertion in a component based on multiple alignment results.

-  b.
-Pick the one with highest global score as the new template for new cluster.
+        b.-Pick the one with highest global score as the new template for new cluster.

-  c.
-Align rest SVs to this new template and get pairwise scores.
+        c.-Align rest SVs to this new template and get pairwise scores.

-  d.
-Assign SV to this cluster if it passes the cutoff for pairwise alignment score.
+        d.-Assign SV to this cluster if it passes the cutoff for pairwise alignment score.

-  e.
-For all SVs that do not pass the cutoff, repeat a new cycle.
+        e.-For all SVs that do not pass the cutoff, repeat a new cycle.